oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `vae` for the MiniMax H3 template's weights.
-A bare `*[Ll]ora*` arm sits just before the catch-all default of `checkpoints`, because a LoRA is not always published under a `/loras/` path — the MiniMax H3 turbo LoRA, for instance, sits at its repo root, and without that arm it would land in `checkpoints` and its loader node would show red.
-No template ships that LoRA today; the arm is what lets you add one to a graph without touching this script.
+A bare `*[Ll]ora*` arm sits just before the catch-all default of `checkpoints`, because a LoRA is not always published under a `/loras/` path — the MiniMax H3 turbo LoRA, for instance, sits at its repo root, and without that arm it would land in `checkpoints` and its loader node would show red. `minimax-h3-allinone` is the first template to actually ship it, so that arm is now load-bearing rather than provisional.
 A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).